The History of the Thalidomide Tragedy

 What was Thalidomide and what was it used for?

-How Thalidomide was developed and brought to market
+How Thalidomide was developed and tested

 When was Thalidomide taken off the market?